 Additional Version: Nuna Pipa Lite lx

 The lx version of the seat — currently available only at Nordstrom — is identical to the Pipa Lite, except that it features the zip-out dream drape canopy currently found only on the regular Pipa.
-In addition, the Pipa Lite lx will be offered in some new colors.
+In addition, the Pipa Lite lx is offered in some new colors.

 Astonishingly Light Weight

-The best feature of the Pipa Lite is in its name – at only 5.3 pounds, it’s the lightest infant seat on the market by nearly a pound!
-For those of us who like to use rear facing only seats until the child reaches the height or weight limits, this lighter weight can be a game changer.
+The best feature of the Pipa Lite is in its name – at only 5 pounds, 14 ounces without the head insert, body insert, or strap covers, it’s pretty darn light weight.
+For caregivers who like to use rear facing only seats until the child reaches the height or weight limits, this lighter weight can be a game changer.

 Nuna achieved this light weight by removing the baseless routing option, only having a single crotch buckle slot, using aeroflex foam that is lighter than traditional EPS foam, using aerospace aluminum that is stronger yet lighter than other metals, and using featherweight fabrics.